bgoonz/Css-Practice-and-AJAX/resources/readings/01-positioning.md

 Absolute positioning
 --------------------

-An absolutely positioned element is removed from the page flow, and other elements around it act like it’s not there.
+An absolutely positioned element is removed from the page flow, and other elements around it act like it's not there.
 The element is positioned in relation to its closest _positioned_ ancestor, or, if one cannot be found, to the `<html>` document.
 It can be offset from that position using the `top`, `right`, `bottom` and `left` properties.
 Absolute positioning creates a [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) -- overlapping elements whose order can be set by the `z-index` property.
 (See the MDN doc on [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) for an example.)

 ### Example of an absolutely positioned element